microsoft/Bringing-Old-Photos-Back-to-Life/README.md

               --with_scratch
 ```

 Note: Please try to use the absolute path.
-The final results will be saved in [output_path/final_output].
-You could also check the produced results of different steps in [output_path].
+The final results will be saved in `./output_path/final_output/`.
+You could also check the produced results of different steps in `output_path`.

 ### 2) Scratch Detection